soufianeljadi/soufianeljadi/README.md

 # Hello, I'm Soufiane EL JADI! 👋

-I'm a passionate web developer based in Fquih Ben Salah, dedicated to crafting responsive and user-friendly web applications that leave a positive impact.
+I'm a passionate web developer based in Khouribga, dedicated to crafting responsive and user-friendly web applications that leave a positive impact.
 Welcome to my GitHub profile, where you can explore a collection of my projects and contributions.

 <div align="center">
   <a href="https://github.com/oakoudad/badge42">